 Routes des Grandes Alpes only

+We will collect you from Geneva airport and take you to our start hotel in Thonon les Bains on Saturday 24 August.
+You will need to arrive in Geneva at 16:00 latest.
 Your return flight at the end of the holiday will be from Nice airport.
-Please book a flight departure time no earlier than 12:00 on Sunday 26 August.
+Please book a flight departure time no earlier than 12:00 on Sunday 1 September.

 Legendary Cols Tour only

 We will meet you at Milan Malpensa airport.
-Your inbound flight needs to arrive no later than 11:00am on Thursday 28 June.
+Your inbound flight needs to arrive no later than 9:00am on Thursday 27 June.
+You may choose to arrive a day earlier if so we will collect you from a local airport hotel on the Thursday morning.

 Icons of Italy Tour only

-We will collect you from Venice Marco Polo airport, or a nearby hotel, around 9:00am on 15 July in preparation for the transfer to Bassano del Grappa.
-Feel free to arrive a few days early to spend time in Venice (you will need to meet us around 9:00am at an airport hotel on the arrival day of the tour).
+We will collect you from Venice Marco Polo airport, or a nearby hotel, around 9:00am on 9 June in preparation for the transfer to Bassano del Grappa.
+Feel free to arrive a few days early to spend time in Venice (you will need to meet us around 9:00am at an airport hotel on the start day of the tour).

 You are welcome to arrive by your own transport and as a result enjoy a discount of £25pp in lieu of not requiring airport transfers.